statico/femtostats/README.md

 By default, Femtostats stores a simple cookie on the client to count unique users and user sessions.
 You can disable the use of cookies entirely by adding `data-cookies="false"` to the `<script>` tag you embed on your site.
 Sessions will still show in the dashboard, but without cookies, the definition of a session changes from "a user's browser session" to "a single page view."

+### Other notes

+The script tag instructions used to reference `script.js`, but uBlock appears to be [blocking that](https://github.com/uBlockOrigin/uAssets/blob/927dec7c9c60b6c1701d69ea9f8e5923644dd9dc/filters/privacy.txt#L376).

 ## Development

 Requires Node.js 16+ and Yarn.
 Run `yarn` and `yarn dev`.